-The most common roof size in New York is 1,800 square feet.
-However, there are a variety of house and roof sizes across the state.
+The most common roof size in Medford and throughout New Jersey is 1,800 square feet.
+However, there are a variety of houses and roof sizes across the state.
 Because many homes in New York City have flat roofs, the roof size may be smaller than the total average square footage.
 This leads to a wide range of costs for roofs in the state.

 This may mean that the plywood subfloor or structural beams that support the ceiling will need to be repaired or replaced.
 It's also impossible to give you an exact price for your replacement without going up to the roof and making a budget.
 If it is determined that the roof cover is in poor condition during the replacement of the roof, it may need to be replaced.
 It is a job that requires extensive knowledge to ensure that the roof is made correctly and that the substrate can support the specific material of the roof to be installed.

 Since the size of the roof slope will affect the time and labor needed to replace a roof, it will also affect the cost.
 A few broken or broken shingles or shingles caused by a storm or a tree branch are easy and affordable solutions, and repairing roof leaks right away will protect the rest of the roof and extend its life.
 The typical breakdown of roofing costs is 40% for materials and 60% for labor, although the roofing materials you choose can also affect labor costs.
 But to get the most out of your investment in metal roofs, I would recommend opting for a metal roof system with vertical stitching.